MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/javascript-development-overview.md

 ## Mixed Reality applications on the web

 Mixed Reality features are available on the web by the use of [WebXR](webxr-overview.md).
+You can see virtual reality (VR) and augmented reality (AR) content in a compatible WebXR-enabled browser without installing any additional software or plugins.
+You can use that same browser with a physical device like the HoloLens 2.
+Check out our [WebXR](webxr-overview.md) documentation for more details.

 > [!NOTE]
 > **WebVR** is deprecated and is not available in current browsers, hence it should not be used for any new development.
 You will need to migrate any existing **WebVR** implementations forward to **WebXR**.